Alex0424/agile/docs/index.md

-# Welcome to Agile Methodology Guide
+# Welcome to Agile Mindset Guide

-This comprehensive guide covers agile methodology, DevOps practices, and frameworks to help teams deliver value efficiently and continuously.
+This comprehensive guide covers agile mindset, DevOps practices, and frameworks to help teams deliver value efficiently and continuously.

 ## What is Agile?

-Agile is a project management and software development methodology that emphasizes:
+Agile is a project management and software development mindset that emphasizes:

 - **Individuals and interactions** over processes and tools
 - **Working software** over comprehensive documentation